Mixing time for an epidemic model on graphs with external sources of infection: The noisy SIS model on graphs

-We call the discrete-time Markov chain $(\sigma^n(t); t \geq 0)$ under this dynamics on the graph $G_n$ the \emph{noisy susceptible-infected-susceptible (SIS) model on the graph}.
-The superscript $n$ on the Markov chain $\sigma^n(t)$ emphasizes that the law of the Markov chain $\sigma^n(t)$ depends on the parameter $n$.
-When there is no confusion, we omit the superscript.
-We denote the law of the Markov chain at time $t$ as $(\mu_t^n;t\geq 0)$.
-If we specify the initial condition, we denote the law at time $t$ of the Markov chain starting at state $\eta_0$ as $(\mu_{\eta_0,t}^n;t\geq 0)$.
+We denote the law of the Markov chain at time $t$ as $\mu^{(n)}_t$ for $t\geq 0$.
+If we specify the initial condition, we denote the law at time $t$ of the Markov chain starting at state $\eta_0$ as $\mu_{\eta_0,t}^{(n)}$ for $t\geq 0$.
 Due to the external infection probability $a > 0$, this Markov chain is irreducible, as the absorbing state—the disease-free state—is eliminated.
-For each $n$, since it is Markov chain on a finite state space, there exists a unique invariant measure $\mu_{a,\lambda,\kappa}^n$ with total support in $\Omega_n$.
+For each $n$, since it is Markov chain on a finite state space, there exists a unique invariant measure $\mu_{a,\lambda,\kappa}^{(n)}$ with total support in $\Omega_n$.

-This model is useful for infections that do not generate permanent immunity such as the flu.
-Our model does not capture the nuances of the modern theory of infectious disease epidemiology.
-However, the spread of an infection in a middle-sized city near a metropolis could be realistically modelled by the Markov chain $\sigma^n(t)$.
-The metropolis serves as a constant source of infection, facilitated by professional and commercial activities, with an impact comparable to local contacts with infected individuals.